-The consolidated financial statements have been prepared in conformity with accounting principles generally accepted in the United States.
-They include the accounts of Teekay Nakilat (III) Corporation (or Nakilat), which is incorporated under the laws of the Republic of the Marshall Islands, and its wholly owned or controlled subsidiaries (collectively, the Company).
+The consolidated financial statements have been prepared in conformity with accounting principles generally accepted in the United States (or US GAAP).
+They include the accounts of Teekay Nakilat (III) Corporation (or Nakilat), which is incorporated under the laws of the Republic of the Marshall Islands, and its wholly owned subsidiaries (collectively, the Company).